liveforensics/wireshark/README.md

 `docker-compose build`

 It'll take a while because it's freaking huge!
+It's got python AND perl AND visual studio AND java AND other stuff.

 ## Alternate Windows Images